Lanchester submachine gun: Operation

 The Lanchester is an open-bolt, self-loading blowback-operated weapon with a selective-fire option (located in front of the trigger) on early versions.
 A tubular receiver was attached to the front of the wooden stock, which could be pivoted barrel down for maintenance and disassembly.
-The wooden stock was patterned after that of Lee–Enfield rifle, and a bayonet lug centred below the muzzle accepted the Pattern 1907 sword-bayonet as used on the Lee–Enfield No. 1 Mk.
+The wooden stock was patterned after that of the Lee–Enfield rifle, and a bayonet lug centred below the muzzle accepted the Pattern 1907 sword-bayonet as used on the Lee–Enfield No. 1 Mk.
 III* (previously called the S.M.L.E.)

 It used a straight 50-round magazine containing 9×19mm Parabellum cartridges (special pouches were produced to hold three magazines each) which fit into the magazine housing from the left, with spent cartridges ejected on the right.
 It was interchangeable with the shorter 32-round Sten magazine.
 A magazine loading tool was needed to load both 32- and 50-round magazines more easily.
 One of the two magazine pouches had a special pocket on the front for this loader.

 Mk.1s featured a front blade sight with adjustable rifle-type sights, marked between 100 and 600 yards.
 Mk.1* featured a much simplified flip-up sight marked 100 or 200 yards.

 Manual safety is made in the form of locking cut, made in the receiver, which engages the bolt handle to lock bolt in open (cocked) position.
 It proved notoriously susceptible to accidental discharge if the weapon were dropped.
 For cleaning, the weapon had a brass oiler bottle and pull through held inside the butt stock (similar to the Lee–Enfield rifle).

 Service

-The Lanchester was in service with the Royal Navy, Royal Canadian Navy and other Commonwealth navies throughout the war and for some decades after.
-The last examples left Royal Naval service in the 1970s and are now collectors' items.
+The Lanchester was in service with the Royal Navy, Royal Canadian Navy and other Empire navies throughout the war and for some decades after.
+The last examples left Royal Naval service in the 1970s and are now collector's items.

-A large number of Lanchester's were subsequently sold off to foreign nations.
+A large number of Lanchesters were subsequently sold off to foreign nations.
 These are often marked with two broad arrows, point-to-point (appearing as a six-pointed star), stamped just before the serial number.
 This symbol is sometimes accompanied by the letter "S" and denotes "Sold out of Service".

+During the resistance war against France, Vietnam used a number of Lanchester submachine guns, probably from captured war booty or purchased through secret channels from Thailand and Malaysia.

+A number were acquired by Chile, Egypt and Argentina after purchasing former Royal Navy warships; those were often sold as “complete package” with everything aboard including the weapons locker.

+During the Gaza war, a Lanchester was spotted in a weapons cache seized from slain Hamas fighters by the Israel Defense Forces.
+It was used during the Be'eri massacre as well.